 The last half mile is more rocky ascent with a pair of bigger walls where you need to plan your steps out safely.
 We likely added forty-five minutes with our backtracking, and after leaving Upper Wolfjaw around 1:30 p.m., we hit the Lower Wolfjaw summit at 3:30 p.m. where there were some signs for the trails leading down.
 We spent about five minutes snacking and taking photos, but were ready to be back in the car heading home.

-We backtracked down Lower Wolfjaw and made it down in only twelve minutes at 3:54 p.m. and then jumped on the blue-marked trail heading back towards St. Hubert's.
-It was rocky for the first mile to mile and half, but then turns into a pretty clear trail.
+We backtracked down Lower Wolfjaw and made it down in only nineteen minutes at 3:54 p.m. and then jumped on the blue-marked trail heading back towards St. Hubert's.
+It was rocky for the first mile to mile-and-a-half but then turns into a pretty clear trail.
 We were making excellent time on the descent and finally ran into a bridge just after the Wedge Brook Cascades off to the left just fifty minutes later.

 It had been all downhill until this point, but the trail goes slightly upwards and then runs parallel to the stream that you can hear off in the distance to the right.
 It veers up and down as you move closer to the parking lot and you spend another twenty minutes on the path until you come to a sign for Lake Road and one last bridge crossing.

 Once across the bridge, it's another ten minutes of a road until you actually get to Lake Road, then another fifteen minutes until the sign-in book.
 Another fifteen minutes on Ausable Road and we were back at the car at 5:48 p.m.

 All-in-all, just under twelve hours on the trail, but realistically, it would have been around eleven had we not backtracked so much.